jcv28/portfolio/README.md

 Revamped the inventory system for IT equipment, leading to a 70% improvement in efficiency, the elimination of redundancies, and a reduction in equipment costs.

- -  Collaboration: Worked with two other colleaagues in which my role required creating PowerApp with excel as the backend
+Excel:
- -  Excel: Collected and organized equipment data in Excel to create fields(serial#, manufacturer, status, etc)
+Organized and structured equipment data in Excel, creating fields for key attributes such as serial number, manufacturer, status, and more.

+Creativity:
- -  Creativity: Designed interface and customized to Amazon's logo
+Designed and customized the app’s interface to align with Amazon’s branding, incorporating the company’s logo for a cohesive user experience.

- -  Functionality: App was used on tablets,iphones to keep track of inventory from aanywhere in the faccility
- -  Contribution: Implemented in 3 different Amazon facility
+Functionality:
+The app was optimized for use on tablets and iPhones, enabling real-time inventory tracking from any location within the facility.

+Contribution:
+Successfully implemented the app across three different Amazon facilities, streamlining inventory management.

+Results:
- -  Results: Reduced equipment costs by $200 per month, improved workflow efficiency by 70%, and decreased ticket resolution time by 5 minutes
+Reduced equipment costs by $200 per month, increased workflow efficiency by 70%, and cut ticket resolution time by 5 minutes.
 ## Sharepoint Structuring for ODLSS department - CPS

 1. Project Planning and Data Assessment